-- In most Asian and emerging markets, we expect boards to be comprised of at least 20% women. - We expect boards to be comprised of at least 15% women at large Korean companies7, and at all Japanese companies. - In Malaysia, we expect boards to be comprised of at least 30% women.
+- In most Asian and emerging markets, we seek for boards to be comprised of at least 30% women by 2030, and in some markets, we encourage boards to achieve this level well in advance of 2030. - We seek for boards to be comprised of at least 20% women in Japan, China & Hong Kong, India, and at large Korean companies5.